 What do I need to know about entering Switzerland?

-Currently, there are no entry restrictions or requirements to come to Switzerland.
+Currently, there are no entry restrictions or requirements to enter Switzerland.
 Please observe that your airline might require a negative test prior to boarding!

 What should I expect when I arrive on campus?

-What type of Health & Safety measures can I expect on campus?
+What health and safety measures can I expect on campus?

 Face masks are no longer mandatory inindoor public areas.
 Should anyone wish to wear a mask they are accessible at the front desk.

-Hand sanitizers are readily available to everyone on all campuses and in all administrative offices.
+Hand sanitizer is readily available to everyone on all campuses and in all administrative offices.

 We encourage everyone to maintain strict social distancing (in Switzerland, the minimum distance is 1.5 meters).
 The use of approved disinfecting products is encouraged.